 Sensitivity assessment.
-As the key structuring and characterizing species colonize a broad range of light environments from intertidal to deeper sub tidal and shaded understorey habitats the biotope is considered to have 'High' resistance and, by default, 'High' resilience and therefore is 'Not sensitive' to this pressure.
+As the key structuring and characterizing species colonize a broad range of light environments from intertidal to deeper sub tidal and shaded understorey habitats the biotope is considered to have 'High' resistance and 'High' (by default) resilience and, therefore, is 'Not sensitive' to this pressure.